Mudbill/AmnesiaModLoader/readme.txt

 ================

+Note (26/1/29): This is a legacy repository.
+For AmnesiaModLoader2, see https://github.com/Mudbill/AmnesiaModLoader2

 Modloader Java application for Amnesia - The Dark Descent.

 This is the entire Eclipse project.
 Import it using File > Import in Eclipse.
 Start.java will boot the program.